cjgunase/pandoc_resume/resume.md

 :   Introduction to Data Science Fall 2014
 :   Data Mining Spring 2014
-:   Data mining for geo spatial applications    Fall 2015 :   Machine Learning - Regression   Coursera Verified Certification (online)
+:   Data mining for geo spatial applications    Fall 2015 :   Machine Learning Foundations: A Case Study Approach by University of Washington on Coursera [verify](Machine Learning Foundations: A Case Study Approach by University of Washington on Coursera)
+:   Machine Learning: Regression by University of Washington on Coursera [verify](https://www.coursera.org/account/accomplishments/certificate/2AXNSM86GTZS)

 Statistics
 :   Statistical Methods   Fall 2013